tajpouria/docker-and-kubernetes-cheat-sheet/istio.md

 After requests get routed inside the cluster, We're need a way to route them into a specific service.
 This part of configuration will happen inside the target's virtual service configuration:

+For example in following configuration we're doing a weighted routing

 ```yml
 apiVersion: networking.istio.io/v1beta1
 kind: VirtualService